2025 Solar Incentives Guide for Hazelwood, MO - Tax Credits & Rebates

 4. between the dates specified by a particular incentive.

-Specific incentives, including those run by the Missouri government or by your county/municipality, might have additional qualifications.
-Talk to your local Hazelwood solar installer to discover what incentives your project may qualify for.
+Specific incentives, including those run by the Missouri government or by your county/municipality, may have additional qualifications.
+Talk to your local Hazelwood solar installer to learn more about what incentives your project will qualify for.

-How much can I save annually on my electric bill if I install solar panels on my house in Hazelwood?
+How much can I save annually on my electric bill if I install solar panels on my Hazelwood home?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.